arcus-azure/arcus.security/docs/versioned_docs/version-v1.5.0/features/secret-store/named-secret-providers.md

              // Gets the `ISecretProvider` with the matched name (with either using the `ISecretProvider` as return type or your own generic type).
              // ⚠ The name of the registered secret providers should be unique when retrieving the concrete secret provider;
-             //         otherwise, an exception will be thrown when you try to access the `GetProvider<>` or `GetCachedProvider<>`. var secretprovider = secretStore.GetProvider<EnvironmentVariableSecretProvider>("environment-variables");
+             //         otherwise, an exception will be thrown when you try to access the `GetProvider<>` or `GetCachedProvider<>`. var secretProvider = secretStore.GetProvider<EnvironmentVariableSecretProvider>("environment-variables");

              // Gets the `ICachedSecretProvider` with the matched name (with either using the `ICachedSecretProvider` as return type or your own generic type).
-             // Mark that this only works when the secret provider was regisered as a cached secret provider.
+             // Mark that this only works when the secret provider was registered as a cached secret provider.
              ICachedSecretProvider cachedSecretProvider = secretStore.GetCachedProvider("your-cached-secret-provider");
         }
     }